 Accepted teams will be notified by email by the posted acceptance schedule.
 Applications will not be considered complete until payment is received.
 Teams withdrawing before official posting date will receive a refund of $25.00 within 45 days of acceptance posting.
 Teams withdrawing after the acceptance will not be issued a refund.

 US Teams: US teams must have current US Youth Soccer or approved organizational player passes or the appropriate National Association passes.
 All teams must provide an official roster, which includes all traveling players and team officials, signed or stamped by the appropriate registrar.
 Birth certificates and passports will not be accepted at this tournament as valid proof of ID for US Teams.
 US Club Soccer passes may not be used in conjuction with USYSA rosters.

 Foreign Teams: All foreign teams must present passports for each player at registration.
 Foreign teams are required to have and present player picture identification cards.
 Foreign teams must have completed forms from its Provincial or National Association approving the team’s participation in the tournament.
-Foreign teams must have an official roster from its Provincial or National Association which includes travelling players and team officials signed or stamped by the appropriate registrar.
+Foreign teams must have an official roster from its Provincial or National Association which includes traveling players and team officials signed or stamped by the appropriate registrar.

 The 2017 Ultimate Cup Boys Weekend and the 2017 Ultimate Cup Girls Weekend are UN Restricted tournaments.

 Region I has established the following policy concerning permission to travel when attending US Youth Soccer sanctioned tournaments in Region I. The purpose of this policy is to make it as simple as possible for the US Youth Soccer Region I teams to travel to tournaments within Region I.

 The new policy states that any US Youth Soccer State Association teams within Region I that is accepted into a tournament in Region I do not need permission to travel papers.
 Permission to Travel is not required in friendly games within Region 1.